-Dan Patch is remembered every year at Hoosier Park with the signature $250,000 Dan Patch Invitational Pace, set for Friday, August 8.
+Dan Patch is remembered every year at Hoosier Park with the signature $300,000 Dan Patch Invitational Pace, set for Friday, August 12, 2016.
 The race has become a nationally recognized event, drawing entrants from some of the top pacing horses in the nation.
-Hoosier Park’s current track record is held by 2010 Dan Patch winner Shark Gesture, who rounded Hoosier Park’s seven-eighths mile oval in a time of 1:48.1 with George Brennan at the lines.
+Hoosier Park’s current track record is held by 2014 Dan Patch winner Sweet Lou, who rounded Hoosier Park’s seven-eighths mile oval in a time of 1:47.2 with Ron Pierce at the lines.
 Also, Hoosier Park is located on Dan Patch Circle in honor of the great racehorse born in the state of Indiana.

 Crazy Good: The True Story of Dan Patch, the Most Famous Horse in America is the narrative story of the forgotten hero, Dan Patch.
 Charles Leerhsen, a former US Trotting Association employee and a current executive editor at Sports Illustrated, is the author of the book that brings back the story of a true American Hero.
 His achievements have faded, but throughout the years, a faithful few kept alive the legend of Dan Patch, and in Crazy Good, Charles Leerhsen travels through their world to bring back to life this fascinating story of triumph and treachery in small-town America and big-city racetracks.